West Malvern: Culture

 Since 2005 West Malvern has hosted an annual one-day music festival West Fest.
 In years when West Fest makes a profit the committee distributes grants "to support community action, cultural development, training or to meet special needs."
 From the profits of West Fest 2008 "a total of £7,150 was distributed" in the Malvern Hills area to 2nd Malvern Link Brownies, the Theatre of Small Convenience, West Malvern Sean Éireann McMahon Academy (Irish dancing), West Malvern Cricket Club, Malvern Mencap, St James Primary School, Leapfrogs Playgroup, and Malvern Access Group.
 There has also been a regular weekly acoustic music session in the village each Sunday evening since 1996.

 On 20–22 August 2010 a visual arts festival was held in the village, in support of the Malvern Hills Community Foundation, in a variety of venues including the Regents Theological College, St James's Church, St James Primary School, and the Brewers Arms pub.
 Local garages, gazebos, and even garden walls and railings were also used to display artworks.
 The event, which is intended to become annual, was modelled on a similar arts festival at Saint-Céneri-le-Gérei in Normandy, France.

-The West Malvern Ring
+West Malvern Ring

 In 2025, the village of West Malvern hosted a local production of Richard Wagner's opera cycle, Der Ring des Nibelungen.
-The project, titled The West Malvern Ring, was the culmination of a long-held idea by the late resident Rob Rankin.
+The project, titled West Malvern Ring, was the culmination of a long-held idea by the late resident Rob Rankin.
 It was brought to fruition by musical director Judith Sanoon and creative director Tim White.

-The production, which will run from August 15 to August 17, presents a two-and-a-half-hour musical play, condensing the sixteen-hour original work.
+The production, which ran from August 15 to August 17, presented a two-and-a-half-hour musical play, condensing the sixteen-hour original work.
 The staging utilized live acting, a simplified score, and video sequences filmed in and around the Malvern Hills.
-The production featured over 40 local participants and was performed at the West Malvern Social Club.
+The production featured over 40 local participants and was performed at the West Malvern Social Club and Village Hall.
 It offered an interpretation of the epic story of gods and mortals within a community-focused framework.